LeoToso/LeoToso.github.io/_pages/about.md

 ---

-I'm a Teaching, Presidential and CAIRFI (Center for AI and Responsible Financial Innovation) fellow and a fourth-year Ph.D. student in the Department of Electrical Engineering at Columbia University advised by Prof. [James Anderson](https://www.columbia.edu/~ja3451/).
+I'm a Presidential and CAIRFI (Center for AI and Responsible Financial Innovation) fellow and a fourth-year Ph.D. candidate in the Department of Electrical Engineering at Columbia University advised by Prof. [James Anderson](https://www.columbia.edu/~ja3451/).
 Before joining Columbia, I was a research assistant in the Department of Engineering Science at the University of Oxford.
 I was awarded the M.S. in Control, Signal, and Image Processing from the University of Paris-Saclay and the M.Eng. in Electrical Engineering from CentraleSupélec both in 2022.
 In addition, I received my B.Eng. in Electrical Engineering from the University of Campinas (Unicamp) also in 2022.

 Research Interests